 Property and equipment consist primarily of typical office furnishings, leasehold improvements, nuclear reactor simulators, and computer hardware and software.
 The costs of internal use software include the full cost of salaries and benefits for agency personnel involved in software development.
 The NRC has no real property.
-The land and buildings in which the NRC operates are provided by the GSA, which charges the NRC rent that approximates the commercial rental rates for similar properties.
+The land and buildings in which the NRC operates are leased through the General Services Administration (GSA), for rent that approximates the commercial rental rates for similar properties.

-Property with a cost of \$50 thousand or more per unit and a useful life of 2 years or more is capitalized at cost and depreciated using the straight-line method over the useful life.
+Property with a cost of \$50 thousand or more per unit and a useful life of 2 years or more is capitalized at cost and depreciated using the straight-line method over the useful life of the asset.
 Other property items are expensed when purchased.
 Normal repairs and maintenance are charged to expense as incurred.